SIN0VA/Nova-Smart-Home/README.md

 (Schematics explanations and design choices,...)
 #### What's working :
 These functions are tested and working properly :
-1. Autolights and day saving.
+1. Autolights (motion detection, disabled/enabled at night/day).
 2. Geolocation (sets the time to enable/disable the autolights function).
 3. Manual lights control from any web browser computers, tablets or smarthphones (thanks to responsive design).
 4. Secure Encryprion of RF data using the AES-128 Standard.